senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

+#### 4.4.1 KERNEL32.dll

 Off the bat I notice at least one *VERY* interesting function that is commonly used as a direct check for anti-debugging, `IsDebuggerPresent`.

 Other functions that caught my eye are the timing functions; `QueryPerformanceCounter`, `GetTickCount`, `GetTickCount64`, `GetSystemTimeAsFileTime`.
-These aren't necessarily indicative of anything, but *COULD* be used to support debugger detection logic by performing timing checks.
+These aren't necessarily indicative of anything, but *could* be used to support debugger detection logic by performing timing checks.

-`GetCurrentProcessId`, `GetStartupInfoW`, and `GetCurrentThreadId` *COULD* also be used as anti-debug logic to check for certain flags or conditions on the program itself.
+`GetCurrentProcessId`, `GetStartupInfoW`, and `GetCurrentThreadId` *could* also be used as anti-debug logic to check for certain flags or conditions on the program itself.

-`LoadLibraryExW`, `GetProcAddress` and `FreeLibrary` could be used to hide libraries/modules by dynamic resolution.
+`LoadLibraryExW`, `GetProcAddress` and `FreeLibrary` *could* be used to hide libraries/modules by dynamic resolution.

-`GetLastError`, `SetLastError`, `RaiseException`, `UnhandledExceptionFilter`, and `SetUnhandledExceptionFilter` could all be used in exception based anti-debugging measures.
+`GetLastError`, `SetLastError`, `RaiseException`, `UnhandledExceptionFilter`, and `SetUnhandledExceptionFilter` *could* all be used in exception based anti-debugging measures.

-`IsProcessorFeaturePresent` is also interesting as it could be used for certain anti-debug exception tricks.
+`IsProcessorFeaturePresent` is also interesting as it *could* be used for certain anti-debug exception tricks.

 `VirtualProtect` is often used for unpacking, self-modifying code, patching stubs, and flipping page protections around anti-debug regions.